mahipat99/water-tank-level-monitor-thingspeak/README.md

 * BC557B transistor

-Ps - You can also power it using any 5V mobile charger too , skip Solar panel
+Ps - You can also power it using any 5V mobile charger too , skip solar panel

 Diagram -